-Q2: Who can use eSign?
+Q2: Who can use aadhaar esign?

-Q3: Is eSign legally valid?
+Q3: Is aadhaar eSign legally valid?

-Yes. eSign is legally valid and it is a recognized form of signature under the provisions of Information Technology Act, 2000.
+Yes. eSign is legally valid and it is a recognized form of signature under the provisions of the Information Technology Act, 2000.

 Section 2(t)(a) of Information Technology Act, 2000, confirms the usage of eSign while Section III of the Act provides for authentication of electronic records.
 The Government of India through a notification in The Gazette of India, Extraordinary, Part II, Section III, dated January 28th, 2015, has recognised the usage of eSign.

-Q5: How does eSign help?
+Q5: How does Aadhaar eSign help?

 Q6: Where can an eSign be used?